We Support Amazon Sellers:

 FTC's Stance On Fake Reviews

-In the United States, the Federal Trade Commission acts the nation's "consumer watchdog."
-Its mission is to rid the country of unscrupulous business practices -- namely, "unfair and deceptive marketing".
+The Federal Trade Commission is the nation's "consumer watchdog."
+Its mission is to rid the country of unscrupulous business practices.
 A quasi-governmental office, commissioners are appointed, but enjoy autonomy.

 Unfair Competition and Compliance